 This release is further evidence that Huawei will not give its arm to the commercial sanctions imposed by the US.
 So far, the Trump administration has assured that Huawei collaborates with the Chinese government in alleged commercial espionage work on US soil, an accusation that has not been proven so far with conclusive evidence.

-In May, the US Department of Commerce included Huawei in his blacklist of entities, claiming that it represented a risk to national security.
+In May, the US Department of Commerce included Huawei in his blacklist of entities, claiming it represented a national security risk.
 Subsequently, the White House issued a letter banning American companies from doing business with the Asian manufacturer.
 After several weeks of intense conflict, the USA announced that it would soften this prohibition, however, Huawei continues to be part of the list of enemy companies of the Trump government.